-And in today’s day and age, finding these connections is easier than ever.
-Nowadays, there are companies that let you get paid to be an online friend.
+In today’s day and age, finding these connections is easier than ever with companies that let you get paid to be an online friend.

-Meaning, not only can you make money on the side by being a virtual friend, but it could give someone a new lease of social life – potentially changing everything.
+This means you not only make money on the side by being a virtual friend, but it could give someone a new lease on social life.

-Virtual friends are also great for people with disabilities and struggle to get out of the house, the elderly, or those with social anxiety who struggle to interact with people face-to-face.
+Virtual friends are also great for people with disabilities who can’t get out of the house, the elderly, and those with social anxiety who struggle to interact with people face-to-face.

 A virtual friend exists purely to offer companionship.
 It’s a platonic relationship that could exist through simple conversation, video calls, or even playing online games.
 All interactions occur online, and these friends don’t usually meet up face-to-face.

-That said, you never where a virtual friendship might lead.
+That said, you might start simply getting paid to talk to lonely people… but you never know where a virtual friendship might lead.